evcc-io/docs/evcc-config/README.md

   user: xxxxxxxxxx # FRITZ!Box username (Has to have Smart Home privileges!)
   password: yyyyyyyyyy # FRITZ!Box password
   ain: '007788992233' # switch actor identification number without blanks (see AIN number on switch sticker)
-  standbypower: 15 # treat as charging above this power
+  standbypower: 15 # treat as charging above this power, a negative value activates static switch mode
 ```

 <a id="charger-generic"></a>